Poets’ Quarterly publishes

 - Link to purchase

-When you make a submission to Poets’ Quarterly, it is assumed you have edited your work and are giving permission for the review/interview to be published as submitted.
-Revisions of submissions are by request and you will not be able to preview your contribution on the website prior to publication.
-Please note, your submission may be edited for grammar, punctuation, or clarity.
-However, significant editorial changes will be redirected to the reviewer.
+When you make a submission to Poets’ Quarterly, it is assumed you have edited your work and are giving permission for the review/interview/essay to be published as submitted.
+Your submission may be edited for grammar, punctuation, or clarity.
+Significant editorial changes will be redirected to the reviewer.
 This includes matters of word count, clarification of quotes, etc.

-Please supply a brief, third-person bio (no more than 50 words) to include with your review/interview.
+Supply a brief, third-person bio (50 words or fewer) to include with your review/interview/essay.
 You may include a link to your website or blog.
-Please submit your bio every time you submit a review/interview so our editors don’t need to go digging for it.
+Please submit your bio every time you submit so our editors don’t need to go digging for it.

-Please be aware the response time may take up to three months, although generally you will hear a response much quicker.
-Please understand we receive several inquiries and submissions and aim to respond in a timely manner.
+Response time may take up to three months, although generally you will hear a response much quicker.
 General inquiries may also take up to four weeks to receive a response.
-Poets’ Quarterly is a volunteer operation and we will respond as quickly as we can.
+Poets’ Quarterly is, remember, a volunteer operation and we will respond as quickly as we can.
 Thank you for your patience and understanding.

 How to Submit

-Please direct your submission to the appropriate Department Editor, following the aforementioned guidelines.
+Direct your submission to the appropriate Department Editor, following the aforementioned guidelines.
+Work departing dramatically from those guidelines cannot be considered.
+Please send files in Word attached to a cover email.

-Please submit your letter of interest detailing previous review/interview experience along with a brief, third-person bio to the appropriate Department Editor, as noted above.
+Please submit your letter of interest detailing previous review/interview experience along with a brief, third-person bio to the appropriate Department Editor.
 As new books become available for review, interested contributors will be notified of what is available for potential assignment.

 Publisher & Author Inquiries